amiteshjoseph/amiteshjoseph/README.md

 ## 🚀 About Me

 - 🔭 I'm currently working in Adcuratio Media Pvt.
-Ltd as Module Lead II in Devops Engineering.
+Ltd as Module Lead 2 in Devops Engineering.

 ## Tech Stack